UnlyEd/universal-language-detector/README.md

 yarn release # Will prompt for bump version, commit, create git tag, push commit/tag npm publish # Will publish to NPM
 ```

+> Don't forget we are using SemVer, please follow our SemVer rules.

+**Pro hint**: use `beta` tag if you're in a work-in-progress (or unsure) to avoid releasing WIP versions that looks legit

+---

 ## License